rickdotnet/crowdx-vault/README.md

 ## Overview

-This is an experimental key-vault server that allows for decentralized access.
+This is an experimental key-vault server that allows for decentralized access-control.

+### Prerequisites

+- NATS Server with JetStream enabled
+  - `docker run -d nats:latest -js`

+### Running

+Tbd, but essentially have NATS running and then run the `Vault.Web` project.

 ## Usage